Computer Science Data Science Facilities

 It will print a list of 3 URLs, e.g.

-As of May 2022, our primary version of Python is 3.9, and Spark is 3.2.1, although we have older versions of Python.
+As of August 2025, our primary version of Python is 3.12, and Spark is 4.0.0, although we also have Python 3.9 and 3.10.
 We recommend using the newest one that will work with your software.
-Note that Spark 2 works with Python 3.7 but not 3.8, while Spark 3 only works with 3.8 and later.
+Note that Spark 2 works with Python 3.7 but not 3.8.

 For more information on our copy of Jupyter, see Jupyter.